taterbase/wally-chat/README.md

 - escape sequence colors may render poorly on unforseen terminal setups
 - insufficient testing around terminals with _no_  NAWS capabilities (typically hardcoded ON with terminals)
 - no cooldown for new messages, could potentially overwhelm server or other clients with a malicious client
-- no duplicate username prevention
 - no security (TELNETS or passwords)
-- ignore only works on usernames, not ips
+- no way to update username after joining

 ## 3rd Party Libs
 - [spacemonkeygo/flagfile](https://github.com/spacemonkeygo/flagfile) (used for local file configuration loading)